 Individuals are welcome to apply to the Conflict Management program from all academic disciplines and professions.
 Students with undergraduate degrees from an accredited university will have met all prerequisites.

-Applicants to either the graduate certificate or M.A. program in Conflict Management must submit the following for enrollment in the Fall 2017 semester:
+Applicants to either the graduate certificate or M.A. program in Conflict Management must submit the following for enrollment:

 - Graduate Application Form: The Institute for Conflict Management offers graduate programs with two entry points per academic year, August (fall semester) and January (spring semester.)
 Although we offer rolling admission, all candidates are encouraged to complete the online graduate application at least 4-6 weeks before courses begin.